 Jessica kept the news playing on her phone, listening to the reporter describe the carnage at the steel mill.
-Skinnyman had lost almost a dozen men, but they didn’t believe any of the bodies were him.
-That would have been a damn shame.
+Skinnyman had lost a bunch of men, but they didn’t believe any of the bodies were him.
+That would have been a shame.
 She was still sorting through the mess his men had left that morning.

 How am I going to pay for all this?
 They destroyed the television, much of the kitchen appliances, and taken most of the stored cash.
 She gasped.
 Even most of their CDs had been smashed.
 All this, and the debts she still owned to the Vitellis?
 They were going to have to go into overdrive selling drugs, and the last thing she wanted was to lose Jeff’s protection and go back to jail.